 Ingredients Notes and Resources

-- YOGURT.
-Depending on the brand, the "type" (regular, Greek, icelandic) and the fat percentage of your yogurt, your product just before it's final might be thinner or thicker than you prefer.
+YOGURT.
+Depending on the brand, the "type" of yogurt, and the fat percentage of your yogurt, your product just before it's final might be thinner or thicker than you prefer.
 Always err on the side of thicker because it's easier to thin out with water or oil later.
+Regular yogurt is thinner; Greek and Icelandic skyr yogurts are thicker styles.
 Use a full fat yogurt (for better flavor) and strain it as much as you can in a sieve lined with three or four layers of cheesecloth, or a paper coffee filter.
 You can drain the yogurt while you roast your beet.

 - SIEVE.
 I have a set of three different sizes, and use the medium one to drain yogurt.
 (The larger one is great for sifting flours and straining stock).